CE-Programming/toolchain/docs/static/faq.rst

 Frequently Asked Questions
 ==========================

-I Found A Bug, Help!?
+I Found a Bug, Help?
 ---------------------

 Please create an `issue report here <https://github.com/CE-Programming/toolchain/issues>`_ with details on what caused the crash.
-Uploading a zip of your code and/or a minimal reproducible example is very appreciated (and is usually required).
+Uploading a ZIP of your code and/or a minimal reproducible example is very appreciated (and is usually required).
-Including the output of the :code:`make V=1` command outputs more verbose information that helps diagnose the issue.
+Including the output of the :code:`make V=1` command provides more verbose information that helps diagnose the issue.

 What versions of C/C++ are supported?
 -------------------------------------

 The CE Toolchain uses LLVM/Clang v17.
-The status of each language feature support can be found at the respective links: `C <https://clang.llvm.org/c_status.html>`_, `C++ <https://clang.llvm.org/cxx_status.html>`_
+The status of each language feature support can be found at the respective links: `C <https://clang.llvm.org/c_status.html>`_, `C++ <https://clang.llvm.org/cxx_status.html>`_.

 What is the C/C++ Runtime Memory Layout?
 ----------------------------------------